-NOTE: The optional methods listed in (2) and (3) are generally only viewable in ECDIS by utilizing the ECDIS Pick Report functionality (see clauses 4.2 and 4.3).
+NOTE: The optional methods listed in (2) and (3) are generally only viewable in ECDIS by utilizing the ECDIS Pick Report functionality (see Section 7).

 The following illustrations show two of the colour schemes and the three standard selections of content; that is Standard Display, Base Display and Full Display.